AndriAlbatroz/BlazorWindKit/README.md

 ## 🚀 Purpose

-**Tailwind.Blazor** helps you generate TailwindCSS classes programmatically in Blazor apps, offering:
+**BlazorWindKit** helps you generate TailwindCSS classes programmatically in Blazor apps, offering:

 - Strongly-typed enums for colors, shades, layout, spacing, and more
 - Fluent syntax for intuitive use